Mānuka

 Mānuka (/mi/; Leptospermum scoparium) is a species of flowering plant in the myrtle family Myrtaceae, native to New Zealand (including the Chatham Islands) and south-east Australia.
 Bees produce mānuka honey from its nectar.

-The Latin specific epithet scoparium means 'like broom', referring to Northern Hemisphere genera such as Genista and Cytisus which it superficially resembles, but to which it is only distantly related.
+The Latin specific epithet scoparium means 'like broom', referring to Northern Hemisphere genera such as Genista and Cytisus which it resembles in both general habit and in the landscape, sharing a preference for dry and exposed sites and poor soils, although it is only distantly related.

 Description

 Mānuka is a prolific shrub-type tree and is often one of the first species to regenerate on cleared land.
 It is typically a shrub growing to 2–5 m tall, but can grow into a moderately sized tree, up to 15 m or so in height.
 It is evergreen, with dense branching and small leaves 7–20 mm long and 2–6 mm broad, with a short spine tip.
 The flowers are white, occasionally pink, 8–15 mm – rarely up to 25 mm – in diameter, with five petals.
 The wood is tough and hard.

 Mānuka is often confused with the related species kānuka (Kunzea ericoides) – the easiest way to tell the difference between the two species in the field is to feel their foliage – mānuka leaves are prickly, while kānuka leaves are soft.
 Alternatively, the seed capsules of mānuka are large (5–7 mm in diameter) and often remain on the plant year round, whereas the seed capsules of kānuka are much smaller (2.2–4.6 mm in diameter) and are not present for much of the year.